Enaium/JimmerBuddy/README.md

 # JimmerBuddy

-A plugin that adds first-class support for Project Jimmer Features
+A plugin that adds first-class support for Project Jimmer

 ## Features